Time dispersion in quantum electrodynamics: Gaussian Test Functions

 Notice the kink in behavior at the point where $\frac{{\tau}}{{{m}\sigma_{x}^{2}}}\approx1$.
 At this turning point, the uncertainty goes from being proportional to $\sigma$ to being proportional to $\tau/\sigma$.

 So if the dispersion starts small it will end large.
 This may be understood in terms of the HUP in space/momentum.
 If the initial uncertainty in space is small, the uncertainty in momentum goes as $1/\sigma_{x}$ so is correspondingly large.
 Given a bit of time (clock time here) the large dispersion in momentum causes the wave function to spread out in space, creating correspondingly large dispersion in space.
 We may think of this as diffraction at work.
+The behavior for the SQM GTFs is essentially the same.